Antiz96/Linux-Server/Services/Debian.md

 - pmx01:

 DEL Key at startup to go to the BIOS
-Advanced Section --> APM Configuration --> Power On By PCI-E --> Enabled
+Advanced --> APM Configuration --> Power On By PCI-E --> Enabled

 - pmx02: